pivotal-cf/pivotal-ui/styleguide_new/docs/GetStarted.md

     dr-frankenstyle <path-to-your-asset-build-folder>
     ```

-   **NB - You must rerun Dr. Frankenstyle after you update PUI (or add any
+   **You must rerun Dr. Frankenstyle after you update PUI (or add any
    additional CSS module).**

 ## Customizing your PUI build (without React)

 If you don't want all of Pivotal UI, you can install only the modules you will
 need.
 This will make your resultant CSS smaller!
 Let's say you're building an
-app that only has typography and buttons.
+app that has only typography and buttons.

 1. Remove the `pui-css-all` module from your project.